Big Game Tag Application Process

 In Nevada, big game tags are distributed through a random, computerized draw process, handled by a private company, Kalkomey Enterprises, LLC.
 You can learn more about Nevada's draw system here.

 Mountain lions are also a big game species.
 Mountain lion tags are readily available online at ndowlicensing.com, or over the counter at local license agents.
 Call 1-800-800-1667 to identify open hunt units.

 Applications for the Nonresident Guided Hunt, (submitted by guides), are generally due around mid-March, with results available by late-March.

 Following the main draw, there is a second drawing for any remaining tags.
 Any tags remaining after the second draw may be applied for on a first-come-first-served basis.
-Applications for remaining tags are available online at ndowlicensing.com or on the NDOW application page.
+Applications for remaining tags are available online at ndowlicensing.com.

 2018 Big Game Application Calendar

 Application Withdrawal Closes

 |Results Release Date

 Can I Hunt Big Game Anywhere in the State?